-One of the following courses: ICS 31 or Social Science 3A
+One of the following courses: ICS 31 or Social Science 3A or Psychology 114M

 GENERAL EDUCATION REQUIREMENTS - Please refer to the General Catalogue for a complete list of courses.

 I. Writing (2 lower-division courses plus 1 upper-division course)